 Ann has been teaching the Alexander Technique since 1981 and was in the first graduating class of the Urbana Center for the AT with Joan and Alex Murray.
 She holds a B.S. in Dance from the University of Oregon and an M.A. in Dance from The Ohio State University.
 She is an Advanced Labanotator and is highly skilled in Laban Movement Analysis.

-Belinda Mello, founder of AT Motion - Alexander Technique, specializing in the performing arts and communication.
+Belinda Mello is the founder of AT Motion - Alexander Technique, specializing in the performing arts and communication.
 She teaches at the SITI Conservatory, The Barrow Group and was with the CUNY/Brooklyn College Theatre Department for 15 years.
 She is on the faculty of the annual residential Alexander Workshops in Spokane, WA and gives workshops for Actors in Toronto, ON.

 Belinda has been teaching the Alexander Technique since 1989 in her private practice and as a guest lecturer at conservatory programs and theater companies, she coaches actors who have appeared in film, television, and New York theaters including The Women's Project, The Public Theater, BAM.
 Musicians who study with her perform at Carnegie Hall, in Broadway shows and are recording artists.